CodeUltr0n/Real-estate-full-stack-project/README.md

 📜 License

-Licensed under the MIT License.
+## License

+This project is licensed under the GNU General Public License v3.0.
+For more details, please check the [LICENSE file](path/to/your/LICENSE).